KrishnarajT/IP-Project-Youtube-Video-Downloader/README.md

 pip install youtube-dl
 ```

-### Using the existing Environment to compile, edit, and view Source code (for group)

-1. **Pycharm, Thonny** or any text editor that supports addition of Virtual Environments
-2. Download or clone the repository in your computer
-3. Extract the zip file into a convenient folder
-4. In Pycharm, Navigate to
-`Settings -> Interpreter Settings -> Change Interpreter -> add existing Interpreter -> navigate to '~/YtDownEnv/Scripts/python.exe'`
-and select that as the interpreter
-5. Run the code.

 # Limitations and Scope
 1. Can only download video+audio upto 720p
 2. Some Playlist links aren't supported